Doist/bitmapist4/README.md

 This library is very easy to use and enables you to create your own reports easily.

 Using Redis bitmaps you can store events for millions of users in a very little amount of memory (megabytes).

-You should be careful about using huge ids as this could require larger amounts of memory.
+Note however that you should be careful about using huge ids as this could require larger amounts of memory.
 Ids should be in range [0, 2^32).

 Additionally bitmapist can generate cohort graphs that can do following:
 * Cohort over user retention